Charlie Pickett (musician): Career

 Pickett signed with Twin/Tone Records, then known as home of Soul Asylum and the Replacements.
 In 1986, he issued his sole album for Twin/Tone, Route 33.
 It "was well received but never reached the wider audience that the label and band had hoped for."
-Jim Duckworth, who had previously played with the Gun Club, played guitar on the album.
+Jim Duckworth, who had previously played with the Gun Club, played guitar on the album, along with Froshnider and Chris Osgood.

 Pickett and his band played together with R.E.M., which was breaking through to superstardom in the 1980s.
 R.E.M.'s guitarist, Peter Buck, formed a lasting friendship with Pickett.
 Buck was producer and guest guitarist on the 1988 album by Charlie Pickett and the MC3, The Wilderness (issued by Safety Net Records).
 Trouser Press observed, "Salton's blistering blues-based guitar excitement provides fiery encouragement for Pickett’s plain and emotional singing, which, at times, recalls Neil Young's mournful country wail."

 The Wilderness also did not sell well.
 A discouraged Pickett quit music following a final tour in 1988 with Salton, Galway, and new bassist Marco Pettit.
 He then went to law school and became an attorney.

 According to Johnny Salton, "Charlie just stopped too soon.
 We were on the cusp of making it.
 We were ahead of that whole alt-country thing."

 Indeed, in 2008, the "insurgent country" label Bloodshot Records issued a compilation of Pickett's work with his various bands called Bar Band Americanus.
 Bloodshot's head, Rob Miller, had seen a 1985 show by Pickett in Michigan, and it made a deep impression on him.
 Miller said, "It's not a stretch to say that Charlie Pickett and the Eggs — and a few other bands like X, Knitters, and the Meat Puppets — made Bloodshot possible."

 Following this release, Pickett continued to play occasional gigs in the Miami area.
 He issued a new album called See You in Miami in 2018.
 The "remarkable, rollicking comeback" had old friend Peter Buck as a featured guest.